Finding the right fit

 We'd rather you use the right tool than use Scope poorly.

 Standalone time tracking with minimal overhead.
-If you only need a timer and reports, Toggl is excellent at exactly that.
+Best if you only need a timer and reports — nothing more, nothing less.

 Scope is for people who want clear intent, calm execution, and work that stays inside its boundaries.